J2 Global: MyFax

 MyFax is an Internet business communication tool launched by the Ottawa-based software company Protus IP Solutions in 2009.

 An alternative to fax machines, it enables users to send and receive faxes from any location through the internet, as well as directly from Microsoft Office, Microsoft Outlook, and Microsoft Windows-based applications including Google Docs, OpenOffice.org, and Intuit QuickBooks.
 A program was released that allows for iPhone and BlackBerry applications to be fully compatible with smartphones.

-MyFax has grown to over 400,000 subscribers, with approximately 20,000 new customers subscribing to the service each month.
 Before its acquisition by J2 Global, MyFax had received a few favorable reviews including an Internet Telephony magazine product of the year for 2009.

 On December 6, 2010, MyFax announced that it had been acquired by J2 Global Communications, Inc., owners of eFax, which subsequently imposed restrictive terms and conditions on the client's right to local number portability.
 Among the restrictions is a $40 US charge per number if J2 permits the number to be ported out; the company imposes many arbitrary restrictions on portability and has attempted to claim the numbers as its own property, in some cases imposing inflated penalties and unilaterally taking numbers back after they've been ported to another provider by clients.